 Use this feature to enable or disable legacy Console Redirection after BIOS POST.
-When this feature is set to Bootloader, legacy Console Redirection is disabled before booting the OS.
-When this feature is set to Always Enable, legacy Console Redirection remains enabled upon OS boot.
+When set to Bootloader, legacy Console Redirection is disabled before booting the OS.
+When set to Always Enable, legacy Console Redirection remains enabled when booting the OS.
 The options are Always Enable and Bootloader.